-- Participants in this trial were told that they were protected from an increase in electricity bills, which were capped at the level they would have been at under a flat-rate tariff.
-An enhanced level of response might be expected in a trial without a "safety net". - As implemented, this ToU tariff rewarded a reduction in consumption during the peak period throughout the year and was effective in doing so but did not reduce demand at the times of greatest system peak demand.
-Alternative ToU tariffs, such as Critical Peak Pricing, might be tried as a way of reducing demand during these times41. - There was no difference in annual electricity consumption between ToU customers and trial participants with a smart meter alone.
-The trial was not designed to measure any impact from the installation of a smart meter itself. - Identifying traditional socio-demographic groups for commercial propositions may not be appropriate.
-Instead, it may be most appropriate to focus on 'socio-technical' groups (e.g. customers with high income, large houses, and 2+ fridges) or different kinds of 'flexibility capital' (e.g. shift workers, those with dishwashers that can be programmed) - Realising value for DNOs from customers may require interventions in specific geographical/network areas our work has limited insight here.
+- · Participants in this trial were told that they were protected from an increase in electricity bills, which were capped at the level they would have been at under a flatrate tariff.
+An enhanced level of response might be expected in a trial without a 'safety net' - · As implemented, this ToU tariff rewarded a reduction in consumption during the peak period throughout the year - and was effective in doing so - but did not reduce demand at the times of greatest system peak demand.
+Alternative ToU tariffs, such as Critical Peak Pricing, might be tried as a way of reducing demand during these times38 - · There was no difference in annual electricity consumption between ToU customers and trial participants with a smart meter alone.
+The trial was not designed to measure any impact from the installation of a smart meter itself - · Identifying traditional socio-demographic groups for commercial propositions may not be appropriate.
+Instead, it may be most appropriate to focus on 'socio-technical' groups (e.g. customers with high income, large houses, and 2+ fridges) or different kinds of 'flexibility capital' (e.g. shift workers, those with dishwashers that can be programmed) - Realising value for DNOs from customers may require interventions in specific geographical/network areas

-The difference in peak demand seen in this trial is unlikely to be significant enough in itself to help in network planning.
-However, ToU could be used as part of a solution or would help if imposed by another player e.g. energy supplier.
-But our advice is that a supplier would be unlikely at present to introduce a ToU tariff if there was no demand from a DNO.
+The difference in peak demand seen in this trial is unlikely to be significant enough in itself to help with network planning.
+However, time of use tariffs could be used as part of a solution, or would help if imposed by another player, an energy supplier for example.
+Our advice is that a supplier would be unlikely to introduce a time of use tariff if there is no demand from a distribution network operator.